 This section includes policy guidance focused on improving community health and access to healthy foods, with specific policies focused on the identified equity priority communities.
 State law allows cities and counties to address environmental justice either by adopting a stand-alone Environmental Justice Element or by incorporating environmental justice goals, policies, and actions into other elements.
-This General Plan takes the approach of incorporating environmental justice goals, policies, and actions into all of its elements; therefore, policies and actions focused on environmental justice can also be found throughout the Strive San Mateo General Plan 2040.
+This General Plan takes the approach of incorporating environmental justice do nenvironmental justice can also be found throughout the Strive San Mateo General Plan 2040.
 Safe and sanitary housing, as required by Senate Bill (SB) 1000, is addressed in the Housing Element.
 Please refer to the Housing Element for housing-related programs that are focused on equity priority communities.